KaleoSoftware/documentation.kaleosoftware.com/docs/System Security.md

 ### Destruction

-Upon customer request, Kaleo will destroy all customer data in their possession.
+Upon customer request, Kaleo will destroy all customer data.
 Kaleo will:

 - Delete customer's Postgres Schema and all backups
 - Delete customer's S3 Objects, Versions, and finally Bucket
-- Delete customer's ElasticSearch Index
+- Delete customer's Elastic Search Index

+Note that Kaleo will issue the necessary DELETE commands to Amazon, but we rely on Amazon to actually delete the data from their physical systems.
+Also note that all customer data is stored encrypted-at-rest using Amazon's KMS encryption technology.

 Other metadata pertaining to the customer may still be retained, such as audit logs, web access logs, and analytics.
 However, to the extent that any of this data contains Personally Identifiable Information, it is an internal Kaleo user_id, and once the customer database has been destroyed, the mapping of that user_id to a specific identifiable person is lost.

-Note that Kaleo will issue the necessary DELETE commands to Amazon, but we rely on Amazon to actually delete the data from their physical systems.
-Also note that all customer data is stored encrypted-at-rest using Amazon's KMS encryption technology.